 Definition: Swimming Pool-Any structure that is intended for recreational bathing or swimming that contains water deeper than 24 inches.
-This includes in-ground swimming pools, above-ground or on-ground pools, hot tub and spa.
+This includes in-ground swimming pools, above-ground or on-ground pools, and hot tubs and spas.
 Note that this includes inflatable pools.

 Permit Requirements:

-The Installation of any swimming pool, including an in-ground, above-ground or on-ground pool, hot tub or spa and pool fence require permits.
+The Installation of any swimming pool, including an in-ground, above-ground, or on-ground pool, hot tub or spa, and pool fence requires permits.

-The type of permit you need is determined by the type of pool or spa you are installing.
-Small above ground pools and spas require zoning (and possibly electric and plumbing permits) as well as fence permit and grading permit.
+The permits you need depend on the type of pool or spa you are installing.
+Small above-ground pools and spas require zoning (and possibly electric and plumbing permits) as well as a fence permit and a grading permit.

-Large above ground and any in-ground pools require building permits in addition to the permits listed above.
+Large above-ground and any in-ground pools require building permits in addition to the licenses listed above.

 Please note – pools and spas are “structures”.